 - Test C: PCR test in the UK on or before day 2 after arrival

-The pre-departure test in the UK (“Test A”) is a Croatia requirement and needs to be coordinated a couple of weeks before departing the UK, either by ordering an at-home test kit or by booking an in-person test appointment at a testing centre or partner pharmacy.
+The pre-departure test in the UK (“Test A”) is a Croatia requirement and needs to be coordinated a couple of weeks before departing the UK, either by ordering an at-home test kit or by booking an in-person test appointment at a testing center or partner pharmacy.

 DocTap went a step further and provided me with their Antigen test Fit to Fly certificate template so that I could confirm the test kit manufacturer details in the tiny print in the footer of the certificate.